DJ LeMahieu Preview, Player Props: Yankees vs. Astros

-The New York Yankees, including DJ LeMahieu (.386 on-base percentage in past 10 games, 63 points above season-long percentage), battle starting pitcher Hunter Brown and the Houston Astros at Minute Maid Park, Saturday at 7:10 PM ET.
+DJ LeMahieu -- with a slugging percentage of .658 in his past 10 games, including five home runs -- will be in action for the New York Yankees against the Houston Astros, with Cristian Javier on the hill, on September 3 at 7:10 PM ET.

-In his most recent game, he notched a home run while going 1-for-4 against the Astros.
+In his last game he had a hitless performance (0-for-4) against the Astros.

 DJ LeMahieu Game Info & Props vs. the Astros